SISMUN Conclave Logo

 Disarmament and International Security Committee

-Regulating Lethal Autonomous Weapon Systems (LAWS) and the Military Use of Artificial Intelligence.
+Regulating Lethal Autonomous Weapon Systems (LAWS) and Military Applications of Artificial Intelligence to Maintain International Peace and Security.

 Regulating emerging military applications and sovereignty questions.